thinkUXca/jekyll-now/_posts/2017-07-05-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-1-Figure-Ground.md

 * using boxes to separate content (overlap)
 * using shadows to provide depth

 To cement this idea, you need to practice.
-Take five minutes right now and visit your favourite sites and looking at how they use thie principle to convey foreground/background.
+Take five minutes right now and visit your favourite sites and examine the techniques they use to convey foreground/background.
 Good luck, and design on.